razaaliwebdev/NodeJS-PiyushGarg/README.md

 ## File Handling Example

-This example demonstrates various file operations in Node.js using the built-in `fs` (File System) module.
+This example demonstrates various file operations in Node.js using the built-in `fs` (File System) module and OS operations using the `os` module.

 ### Project Structure